 This article contains spoilers for the Black Mirror episode “Beyond the Sea.”

-All five episodes of Black Mirror season 6 are available to stream on Netflix now.
+All episodes of Black Mirror season 6 are streaming on Netflix